Admissions

 • Q. Does The Weiss School participate in standardized testing?

 Yes.
-The Weiss School utilizes the Terra Nova standardized test each year to assess the academic progress of each student in Kindergarten - 8th grade.
-The Terra Nova test is administered to students during the month of March each school year.
+The Weiss School utilizes the CTP standardized test each year to assess the academic progress of each student in 1st - 8th grade.
+The CTP is administered to students during the month of April each school year.
 Following the completion of the test, parents will receive a copy of the results at the end of the year.
 Parents are invited to meet with school staff to review results at any time.

 • Q. Who do I contact if I have a question about my child's progress?